 A brilliant cast of dancers from around the world takes the stage in these signature performances.
-Celebrating artistic collaboration and innovation, these evenings feature new partnerships and role debuts, along with new works by choreographers including Kim Brandstrup, Lauren Lovette, and Bobbi Jene Smith.
+Celebrating artistic collaboration and innovation, these evenings feature new partnerships and role debuts, along with new works by choreographers including Lauren Lovette and Bobbi Jene Smith.

 Photo by Christopher Duggan

-Dancers to include: Matthew Ball, India Bradley, Lil Buck, Preston Chamblee, Adji Cissoko, Alina Cojocaru, Herman Cornejo, Patricia Delgado, Michelle Dorrance, Savannah Durham, Naomi Funaki, Joseph Gordon, Christopher Grant, Savannah Green, Kennard Henson, Maria Kochetkova, Carla Körbes, Isabella LaFreniere, Lauren Lovette, Roman Mejia, Miriam Miller, Michael Montgomery, Ron Myles, Mira Nadon, Dario Natarelli, Justin Peck, Tiler Peck, Unity Phelan, Phyouture, Calvin Royal III, Bobbi Jene Smith, Cory Stearns, KJ Takahashi, Devon Teuscher, Byron Tittle, Melissa Toogood, and James Whiteside
+Dancers to include: India Bradley, Lil Buck, Preston Chamblee, Adji Cissoko, Herman Cornejo, Patricia Delgado, Michelle Dorrance, Naomi Funaki, Joseph Gordon, Christopher Grant, Savannah Green, Kennard Henson, Maria Kochetkova, Carla Körbes, Lauren Lovette, Roman Mejia, Miriam Miller, Michael Montgomery, Ron Myles, Mira Nadon, Dario Natarelli, Justin Peck, Tiler Peck, Unity Phelan, Phyouture, Calvin Royal III, Bobbi Jene Smith, Cory Stearns, KJ Takahashi, Devon Teuscher, Byron Tittle, Melissa Toogood, and James Whiteside

 Musicians to include: Quartet-In-Residence Brooklyn Rider, Composer-In-Residence Caroline Shaw, Kate Davis, Cameron Grant, Alberta Khoury, and Davóne Tines